 Below are four AutoCad drawings representing the preliminary design of the physical system.
-The four drawings include the Structural Base, Figure (4), the Solar Panel Frame, Figure(5), a Side View of the Structural Base, Figure(6), and an Interior View of the Structural Base, Figure(7).
+The four drawings include the Structural Base, Figure (5), the Solar Panel Frame, Figure(6), a Side View of the Structural Base, Figure(7), and an Interior View of the Structural Base, Figure(8).
 All drawings are not to scale and are subject to change as we finalize specific components to be used in final design.

-Structural Base, Figure (4)- The preliminary design of the Structural Base will act as a structure to hold all necessary components within.
+Structural Base, Figure (5)- The preliminary design of the Structural Base will act as a structure to hold all necessary components within.
 This includes sensors, microcontrollers, and solar kid components.
 It will move like a wheelbarrow with one handle, two wheels, and one handle.
 On the front side will reside the touch screen display containing the GUI.
 On the sides there will be vents allowing air circulation for an interior fan for temperature cooling of the battery.
-The top of the base will consist of a connecting rod to the frame and motors for the solar panel.
+The top of the base will also consist of a connecting rod to the frame and motors for the solar panel.

-Solar Panel Frame, Figure(5)- Will be attached to the connecting rod of Structural Base that the user will be easily able to slide in the foldable solar panel.
+Solar Panel Frame, Figure(6)- Will be attached to the connecting rod of Structural Base that the user will be easily able to slide in the foldable solar panel.

-Side View of the Structural Base, Figure(6)- On the side of the Structural Base will be some sort of storage compartment where users can store foldable solar panels when not in use.
+Side View of the Structural Base, Figure(7)- On the side of the Structural Base will be some sort of storage compartment where users can store foldable solar panels when not in use.

-Interior View of the Structural Base, Figure(7)- Within the structural base will be all electrical components.
+Interior View of the Structural Base, Figure(8)- Within the structural base will be all electrical components.
 It will be ventilated and cooled by a fan to allow for temperature cooling so no components overheat while in use.
+We will be using a small 5V fan that will be running off of an arduino.
+A temperature sensor will activate around 40 degrees C to begin cooling the hot battery to a cooler temperature.
+Battery spec sheet does not currently have proper information about heat variations.